emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

     /bin/cp -rf ./certificates/node_name.p12 ./certificates/root.jks /opt/masteragent/
     ```

 1. Update the configuration file with KeyStore/TrustStore paths and passwords.
-Also, update the IP and port (by default 8080 is used) of the logstash host that the agent will connect to with the 'logstash' directive.
+Also, update the IP and port (by default 8080 is used) of the Network Probe host that the agent will connect to with the 'Network Probe' directive.
 Use your preferred editor eg. vim:

     ```bash
     vim /opt/masteragent/agent.conf